evmin/camel-kubernetes-demo/readme.md

 ### Parameters

-Out of the box Kubernetes provides two delivery mechanisms for the configuration values into the container.
-So once a configuration map or a secret (externalised configuraiton options in Kuberenets) have been defined within the cluster, their values can be made available to the applications either as files or as environmental variables.
+Out of the box Kubernetes provides two mechanisms to deliver configuration settings into the container:  a configuration map or a secret.
+Once those have been defined within the cluster, their values can be made available to the applications either as files or as environmental variables.

 The demo relies on [Springboot Externalised Configuration options](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) to ingest both types and that gives the flexibility to override them at any stage of CI/CD lifecycle.